Bert Olmstead

-Murray Albert Olmstead (September 4, 1926 – November 16, 2015) was a Canadian professional ice hockey left winger who played for the Montreal Canadiens, Chicago Black Hawks and Toronto Maple Leafs in the National Hockey League (NHL).
+Murray Albert Olmstead (September 4, 1926 – November 16, 2015) was a Canadian professional ice hockey player who was a left winger for the Montreal Canadiens, Chicago Black Hawks and Toronto Maple Leafs in the National Hockey League (NHL) for 13 seasons.
+He was inducted into the Hockey Hall of Fame in 1985.
 Olmstead began his career with the Black Hawks in 1949.
 In December 1950, he was traded to the Montreal Canadiens via Detroit.
 Olmstead had his best statistical years playing for Montreal, leading the league in assists in 1954–55 with 48, and setting a league record for assists with 56 the following season.
 During this time he frequently played on Montreal's top line with Jean Beliveau and Bernie Geoffrion.
 Olmstead was claimed in the 1958 NHL Intra-League Draft by the Toronto Maple Leafs, and played there until his retirement in 1962.

 In the 1967–68 season, Olmstead served as coach of the expansion Oakland Seals.
-Olmstead played in the Stanley Cup Finals in 11 of his 14 seasons in the NHL, winning it five times.
+Olmstead played in the Stanley Cup Final in 11 of his 14 seasons in the NHL, winning it five times.
 He won it four times with Montreal, in 1953, 1956, 1957, 1958, and once with Toronto, in 1962, which was his last season.
-He was inducted into the Hockey Hall of Fame in 1985.

 Early life

-Olmstead was born in Sceptre, Saskatchewan, a small village with a population of less than 200, in southwestern Saskatchewan.
+Olmstead was born on September 4, 1926, in Sceptre, Saskatchewan, a small village with a population of less than 200, in southwestern Saskatchewan.
 In 1944, at the age of 18, he moved to Moose Jaw, Saskatchewan, to play junior hockey.
 In his first year, Olmstead and the Moose Jaw Canucks challenged for the Memorial Cup, after finishing the playoffs with a 15–1 record.
 They were unsuccessful in the series against the St. Michael's Majors.
 Olmstead had 10 goals and eight assists in the 17 playoff games he played.
 He played another season in Moose Jaw, before being assigned to the Kansas City Pla-Mors of the United States Hockey League (USHL) by the Chicago Black Hawks.